 Editor’s note: This story was originally published in February 2018.
-We’re resharing it in honor of Betty Reid Soskin’s 100th birthday on Sept.
-22, 2021.
+We’re resharing it because Betty Reid Soskin, the nation’s oldest active park ranger, retired Thursday at the age of 100.

 Betty Reid Soskin, 96, considers herself “an absolutely ordinary extraordinary person.”